MoonsideGames/encompass-cs-docs/content/pong/ball/bouncing/design.md

 Let's have the MotionEngine consolidate all the MotionMessages per-component, send out an UpdatePositionMessage with that final delta, but then also send out a CollisionCheckMessage for everything that has a BoundingBoxComponent.

-Finally, a CollisionResolveEngine figures out what two kinds of objects collided and emits a Message in response.
+Finally, a CollisionDispatchEngine figures out what two kinds of objects collided and emits a Message in response.
 We can then implement Engines that read each of those kinds of Messages.

 Whew!
 That's a lot!
 You might be wondering why we're doing all this work just to get some objects reacting to each other.